MicrosoftDocs/dynamics-365-customer-engagement/ce/mobile-app/setup-mobile-offline.md

     > [!div class="mx-imgBorder"]
     >![Add entity relationship](media/mol_add_relationship.png "Add entity relationship")

 11. Optionally, under **Sync interval** update the default sync interval e.g., **Every 5 minutes**, to a less frequent interval to optimize the sync performance and user experience, based on the pattern of record updates for the table and business requirements.
-Typically the more static the data is the less frequent can the sync interval be.
+Typically the more static the data is, the less need for a frequent sync interval.

 > [!NOTE]
 > Even if the value for **Sync interval** is set to be less frequent than, **Every 1 hour**, data will currently still be synched every hour.
-Relationships and dependencies are analyzed for each sync request and this might result in a sync being triggered also for related tables.
+> Relationships and dependencies are analyzed for each sync request and this might result in a sync being triggered also for related tables.

 12. Select **Save** to add the entity to your profile so you can continue editing it.